Cormac Cullinan: Earth Jurisprudence and Rights of Nature

-Cullinan has led the drafting of the Universal Declaration of the Rights of Mother Earth and is a founder and Executive Committee member of the Global Alliance for Rights of Nature.
-He drafted the Peoples’ Convention that established the International Tribunal on the Rights of Nature, and was the president of the Tribunal hearings in December 2015 in Paris.
-Between 2019 and 2021, Cullinan served as the president of the European Tribunal on the Rights of Nature.
-He has addressed conferences throughout the world on Earth Jurisprudence and the rights of Nature, including the UN General Assembly in 2011.
+Cullinan played a leading role in the drafting of the Universal Declaration of the Rights of Mother Earth (adopted in 2010 by a Peoples’ World Congress on Climate Change in Bolivia) and co-founded the Global Alliance for Rights of Nature (GARN) in Ecuador in 2010.
+Cullinan drafted the Peoples’ Convention that established the International Tribunal on the Rights of Nature and presided over the hearing of the Tribunal in Paris (2015) and the hearings of the European Tribunal in Defense of the Aquatic Ecosystems (2021).